riipandi/otentik-authenticator-desktop/README.md

 Otentik is a secure app to manage your 2-step verification tokens for your online services.

+This project is an Open Source project for contributing to [The Supabase Open Source Hackathon](https://supabase.com/blog/launch-week-5-hackathon).

 ## Security Issue

 If you discover any security-related issues, please send an e-mail to [aris@duck.com](mailto:aris@duck.com)